Berry Gordy: Personal life

-Berry married Grace Eaton on July 17, 1990; they divorced in 1993.
+Berry married Grace Eaton on July 17, 1990, and they divorced in 1993.

 He is also related to former US President Jimmy Carter.
-His relationship with Carter stems from his white great-grandfather James Thomas Gordy who owned a black, female slave.
+His relation to Carter stems from his white great-grandfather James Thomas Gordy who owned a black, female slave named Esther Johnson.

+A sexual assault lawsuit filed against Jermaine Jackson in December 2023 by Rita Barrett, who was the wife of Gordy's friend Ben Barrett, alleged Gordy assisted in covering up Jackson's sexual assault of her in 1988.

 Vistas Stables

 Berry Gordy owned the colt Powis Castle whom he raced under the nom de course Vistas Stables.
 Racing in California, Powis Castle won the 1994 Oceanside Stakes and Malibu Stakes then finished 8th in the Kentucky Derby and 9th in the Preakness Stakes, the first two legs of the U.S. Triple Crown series.